nodejs/node/doc/api/dgram.md

 An optional `callback` function may be specified to as a way of reporting DNS errors or for determining when it is safe to reuse the `buf` object.
-Note that DNS lookups delay the time to send for at least one tick of the Node.js event loop.
+DNS lookups delay the time to send for at least one tick of the Node.js event loop.

 The only way to know for sure that the datagram has been sent is by using a